lmdbjava/benchmarks/results/20160630/README.md

 ![img](5-intKey-seq.png)

 Starting with the most optimistic scenario of sequential keys, we see LMDB out-perform the alternatives in all cases except writes.
-Chroncile Map's write performance is good, but it should be remembered that it is not maintaining an index suitable for ordered key iteration.
+Chronicle Map's write performance is good, but it should be remembered that it is not maintaining an index suitable for ordered key iteration.
 As the logarithmically-scaled graphs make it difficult to see the significant differences between each